 Study, translation, analysis, rehearsal and performance of opera.
 May be repeated up to 10 credits.
 Restricted to Las Cruces campus only.
+Prerequisite(s): by audition only.

 MUS 260.
 Special Topics I

 Emphasis on special areas of music; designed for highly motivated students.
 May be taken for unlimited credit.